The Monastery of Our Lady and Saint Laurence

 We have big plans, and you can help with as little as $5 per month.

-The Monasteries of Our Lady and Saint Laurence belong to the Antiochian Orthodox Christian Archdiocese's Western-rite Vicariate, under the omophorion of His Grace, Bishop John, Vicar Bishop.
+The Monastery of Our Lady and Saint Laurence belongs to the Antiochian Orthodox Christian Archdiocese's Western-rite Vicariate, under the omophorion of His Grace, Bishop John, Vicar Bishop.

-Founded on Holy Cross Day, 2013, the monasteries strive to model its life on the Holy Rule of Saint Benedict of Nursia (d.
+Founded on Holy Cross Day, 2013, the monastery strives to model its life on the Holy Rule of Saint Benedict of Nursia (d.
 547 A.D.), modified by its own Constitutions, under the guidance of its elected Abbot (superior).
 The community was granted canonical status on July 16, 2015, by His Eminence, Metropolitan JOSEPH.

-We invite you to participate in our life and ministry by making a tax-deductible donation to the Monasteries using the Paypal button below.
+We invite you to participate in our life and ministry by making a tax-deductible donation to the monastery using the Paypal button below.
 Thank you!